 Local Contest, University of Ulm Germany

-The last test case is followed by two zeros.
+The last test case is followed by a line containing two zeros.

 |Sample Input||Sample Output|